AizenSousuke/mern-stack/README.md

 - Use an online DB like Mongo DB to store data and retrieve data instead [Done]
   - Have a job on the db server to parse new data from LTA and massage it every week
   - Locally store user's data and cached data from Mongo

+## Known issues
+- Facebook login doesn't work suddenly when using http